 Our group develops measurement tools, methods, and theory that are required both for exploring quantum phenomena in new materials and devices and for harnessing these phenomena in sensing, computing, and metrology applications.
-The solid-state systems of interest include layered atomically-thin materials, topological materials, molecular systems, crystal defects, and correlated oxides.
+We pursue a two-prong approach: we build unique measurement instruments for exploring QIS phenomena, and we use quantum phenomena for new measurement methods.
+The solid-state systems of interest include layered atomically-thin materials, topological materials, correlated oxides, atomic lattices assembled on these materials and crystal defects in wide-band semiconductors.
 All these materials platforms offer opportunities for quantum information science (QIS).
-We pursue a two-prong approach: we build unique measurement instruments for exploring QIS phenomena, and we use quantum phenomena for new measurement methods.
+The examples of QIS applications of interest here are the quantum anomalous Hall effect (QAHE) and solid-state quantum simulators.

 The QAHE observed in magnetic topological materials or in Moiré heterostructures gives rise to the quantized Hall conductance without the need for any applied magnetic field.
 The development of electrical standards based on the QAHE directly supports main NIST mission of disseminating quantum-based standards.

 Some of the most significant opportunities for quantum computations are the simulation of quantum systems: modeling the properties of assemblies of quantum constituents or particles that are the building blocks of modern and future materials relevant for electronics, chemical engineering and drug design.
 A promising intermediate-term solution is to build a physical system with controllable quantum components that can simulate these interacting systems directly - the approach known as analogue quantum simulation (AQS).

 Some of our measurement and fabrication capabilities include:

 Atomic-scale microscopy and spectroscopy of interfaces and devices for quantum materials characterization and nanoelectronics